Here are Some of the Best Places to Stay in Edinburgh!

 This adult only hostel is right below Edinburgh Castle to the South – in between the Royal Mile and Grassmarket connected via a variety of stairs.
 Because Castle Rock Hostel is a hostel in Old Town, you’ll be close to all things touristy in Edinburgh.

 Consistently rated as one of the top hostels in Edinburgh, it’s no surprise as to why.
-The facilities are clean and colourful, the staff are friendly, and vibe is friendly and social – perfect for meeting other adventurers discovering the city!
+The facilities are clean and colourful, the staff are friendly, and the vibe is friendly and social – perfect for meeting other adventurers discovering the city!
 Linens and wifi are included, and the hostel has a great lounge with a pool table and jukebox.

 The hostel organizes a variety of events and walking tours so be sure to take advantage of all there is to do.
 Get ready to rock the castle at Castle Rock.

 High Street Hostel – Check Now